 Top Menu Bar

 Not hearing results?
 Be sure that everything is plugged in and that you've turned the power switch on.
 It's orange when on and black when off.

 Connect an external MIDI source or multiple sources to control various parameters.
 For example, you might want to control an oscillator's frequency with the keys on a MIDI keyboard.
 You could also map the pitch wheel, mod wheel, velocity, and aftertouch to control oscillator rates or the master depth.
-In addition, any incoming MIDI clock messages will automatically be used to override the internal clock and tempo.
-To disconnect a source, simply open the menu and tap on the source you wish to disconnect.
-Note: by default, any incoming pitch wheel messages will affect the rate of the oscillators.
-To disable this, set the Bender Range to 0 in the settings.
+In addition, you might want to have MIDI clock messages override the internal clock and tempo.

 Control the master depth (output volume) with an external MIDI source or with the X, Y, or Z axis (pressure) of the XY pad.